What Is Space in Art? Examples and Definition

 What is space?
 With this question can start almost any consideration of space in art.
-Definition of space gives us little to hold onto apropos its characteristics besides that it exists only in relation to something, or someone.
+The definition of space gives us little to hold onto apropos its characteristics besides that it exists only in relation to something, or someone.
 Encyclopedia Britannica defines space as “a boundless, three-dimensional extent in which objects and events occur and have relative position and direction.”
 Position and even direction in art may have some currency in previous ages when art had its strictly defined purpose of representing the living or metaphysical world.
 However, even the metaphysical one relied heavily on our perception and imagination, and was made similar to the palpable reality.
-As artistic styles developed and avant-garde movements took over the art world by storm, space started to dissolve and forms that filled artworks were defined along a much simpler differentiation between positive and negative space.
-Positive stands in this equation for the place occupied by form, while negative is what remains between and around the form’s shapes.
+As artistic styles developed and avant-garde movements took over the art world by storm, space in art started to dissolve and forms that filled artworks were defined along a much simpler differentiation between positive and negative space.
+While talking about the definition of space in art, positive stands in this equation for the place occupied by form, while negative is what remains between and around the form’s shapes.
 Such distinction is not something typical for this period in art history, but is nonetheless taken to the fore, as other spatial differentiation achieved through perspective and depth were not applicable anymore.

 Examining space in art must always take into account the complex social and cultural standings of a given time.
 Space is not something that was always represented with the pure artistic ideas behind it.
 Sometimes, the needs coming from the outside of the artistic world influenced the way space was understood and depicted.
 In what follows, we track some of the changes in its depiction, and give a few examples to stimulate further thinking about spatial relations in art.